jupyter-book/jupyter-book/docs/content/content-blocks.md

 See [](components:dropdowns) for more details.
 :::

-For a complete list of options, see [the `sphinx-book-theme` documentation](https://sphinx-book-theme.readthedocs.io/en/latest/reference/kitchen-sink/paragraph-markup.html#admonitions).
+For a complete list of admonitions, see [the `sphinx-book-theme` documentation](https://sphinx-book-theme.readthedocs.io/en/stable/reference/kitchen-sink/admonitions.html).

 ### Blocks of text with custom titles